guettli/deadends-of-it/README.md

 You use some tools or methods which are dated?
 No need to follow every hype, but you would never do this again if you could start from scratch.

 Lesson learned: The [Bandwagon effect](https://en.wikipedia.org/wiki/Bandwagon_effect) eats diversity.
-[The winner takes it all](https://www.youtube.com/watch?v=92cwKCU8Z5c)
+[The winner takes it all](https://www.youtube.com/watch?v=92cwKCU8Z5c).
+Don't blame me.
+I like diversity.
+I am just observing the trends.